Angular vs React 2026: Complete Framework Guide

 Angular vs React: 2026 Market Data

 React dominates adoption; Angular dominates enterprise.
-Understanding these patterns contextualizes the technical comparison.

 The New Reactivity Battle: Signals vs Compiler